troubling/hansible/README.md

 Variable | Description
 -------- | -----------
-`obj_devs` | A list of devices used as storage for the object server.
+`storage_devs` | A list of devices used as storage for servers.
 This can also be overriden at the server level.
-`meta_devs` | A list of devices used as storage for the container and account servers.
-This can be overriden at the server level.
 `proxy_port` | Port the proxy server will listen on.
 `container_port` | Port the container server will listen on.
 `account_port` | Port the account server will listen on.
-`object_replicator_port` | Port the object replicator will listen on.
 `auth_uri` | Auth URI for keystone
 `auth_url` | Auth URL for keystone
 `authtoken_username` | Username to use when validating auth with keystone.